wajdi2001/wajdi2001/README.md

   This app offers user authentication, product catalog, shopping cart, and order management.
 Built with the BLoC pattern for organized and efficient state management.
+### [Foodini app]
+Flutter Foodini App with BLoC
+User-friendly interface for placing orders
+Table reservations
+Real-time tracking of delivery status
+### [Foodini Delivery]
+Flutter Foodini Delivery App with BLoC
+Real-time management and tracking of deliveries Communication with customers and restaurants
 ## Let's Connect

 <p align="left">